simonsankar/free-market-wins/Argumentation Ethics.md

 Hans-Hermann Hoppe's argument from argument i.e. _Can you justify aggression towards someone?_
 1. [[argumentation]] is and must be a _conflict-free_ interaction used to derive truth values, i.e. disputing contradicting claims between both parties - arguing otherwise results in an obvious contradiction _([[Law of Non-Contradiction]])_
-2. the opposite of argumentation would be aggression (conflict initiation), this is [[The Law of the Jungle]] which succumbs to the the fallacy of the [[Primacy of Consciousness]]
+2. the opposite of argumentation would be aggression (conflict initiation), this is [[Jungle Law]] which succumbs to the the fallacy of the [[Primacy of Consciousness]]
 3. arguing for aggression in particular, presupposes the norm of _non-aggression_ as argumentation is a _conflict-free_ interaction meaning this argument is a performative contradiction _([[Law of Non-Contradiction]])_
    This is akin to saying, _"I ought not speak"_ or _"People are always indifferent to doing things"_ or _"We ought not argue"_ — the very act of proposing these propositions, presupposes the very **opposite** of the claim being made therefore contradicting oneself and thus being false. i.e. _"I ought not speak (by speech)"_ = `FALSE` = _"I ought aggress (by non-aggression)"_